 That’s where HopSkipDrive came in.

-Greater Accessibility with HopSkipDrive
+Greater accessibility with HopSkipDrive

 While OD and Azul’s educator happily gave the two students rides to their assignments when he could, there were numerous opportunities the two students had to turn down due to a lack of access to safe, reliable transportation.

-When the Centinela Valley Union School District partnered with HopSkipDrive, OD and Azul gained access to the transportation they need to get anywhere and everywhere their studies took them.
+When the Centinela Valley Union School District partnered with HopSkipDrive, OD and Azul gained access to the transportation they needed to get anywhere and everywhere their studies took them.
 This allowed them to pursue their interests and learn without limitations.

 Ready for their close-up

-How HopSkipDrive helped Azul achieve her filmmaking dreams
+How HopSkipDrive helped support Azul’s filmmaking dreams

-How HopSkipDrive helps OD achieve his career goals
+How HopSkipDrive helped OD achieve his goals

 Sean Hiller: At Leuzinger High School, we have a career technical education program, basically vocational education to bring students into the workplace.
 We have several academies and the MCA, the Multimedia Careers Academy is one of them.
 You can even take some of the backstage stuff.
 There’s some moments like getting their hair done.
 OD and Azul are two of my best students.
-They’re standouts, they’re leaders, and they’ve really thrived in taking every opportunity this Academy has to offer.
+They’re standouts — they’re leaders — and they’ve really thrived in taking every opportunity this Academy has to offer.

 Chimzara O.: My name is Chimzara Odera Onuh.
-You can call me OD for short.
-Most of the jobs that I’m assigned are off campus and I need a way to get there.
+You can call me “OD” for short.
+Most of the jobs that I’m assigned are off campus, and I need a way to get there.

-Azul L.: Mr. Hiller would have to take time off his day to drop us off and pick us up at our jobs.
+Azul L.: Mr. Hiller would have to take time off from his day to drop us off and pick us up at our jobs.

-Azul L.: Because of HopSkipDrive being able to take me to these jobs, I have an internship with the Los Angeles Sparks.
+Azul L.: Because of HopSkipDrive being able to take me to these jobs, I have an internship with the Los Angeles Sparks!

 Sean Hiller: It’s definitely really convenient to be able to have your students driven to a job safely and on time.
-Anybody trying to get kids to get experience in the community, I think it’s the only way to go.
+Anybody trying to get kids to get an experience in the community, I think it’s the only way to go.